Maven Central Publishing Limits⚓︎

 If your organization is within the free limits, no action is required.

-Exemptions for Community Open Source Projects⚓︎
+Community Open Source Publishing⚓︎

 - Namespace